First Month Checklist

 You should aim to:

-• Connect with the JETs and Japanese people in your community, accept invitations, go to enkais, and other social events, don’t hide in your apartment.
+• Connect with the JETs and Japanese people in your workplace and community – accept invitations, go to enkais, and other social events, (don’t hide in your apartment!)

 • Introduce yourself to your neighbors.
 You might be rewarded later with surprise gifts of seasonal fresh fruit and vegetables.